How To Map a Network Drive on Mac

 A SAN is essentially a more complicated NAS that can have multiple drives available from within the network.
-These typically aren’t used in a home setting, considering that sort of storage is typically unnecessary and it isn’t cheap.
+These typically aren’t used in a home setting, considering that they’re typically overkill and not very affordable.

-NAS are useful for home users so they can share movies, music, files, or games across multiple computers within the same house, apartment block, dorm, or other sort of set up.
-Cheap to buy and simple to set up, they are very popular indeed.
+NAS drives are useful to home users for sharing movies, music, files, or games across multiple computers within the same house, apartment block, dorm, etc. Cheap to buy and simple to set up, they are very popular indeed.

 So that’s what you need to know about network drives.
-Now let us get on with attaching one to your Mac.
+Let’s get on with attaching one to your Mac.

 How to map a network drive on Mac

 - Open Finder, click Go, and select Connect to Server.

-- Select Connect to Server and enter the address of the network drive.
+- In the popup that appears, enter the address of the network drive.
 The format will likely be something like ‘smb://NASdrivename/diskorfoldername’ or ‘smb://192.168.1.15/ diskorfoldername’.